 As a result of the steps taken by the Management Personnel Committee to monitor and manage the independence of its dedicated compensation advisor, the Management Personnel Committee believes that the advisor is able to provide candid, direct and objective advice to the Management Personnel Committee that is not influenced by management or any other services provided to Gray by Grant Thornton LLP.
 Furthermore, neither the compensation advisor nor any member of the advisory team participates in any of the other services provided to Gray by separate Grant Thornton LLP business units.
-Instead, with full knowledge of the Management Personnel Committee, the Audit Committee engages a distinct unit of Grant Thornton LLP to provide all other non-Management Personnel Committee consulting services to Gray, which is primarily related to internal audit services.
-Grant Thornton LLP provides the Management Personnel Committee with an annual update on its services and related fees.
-The Management Personnel Committee determines whether the separate services are performed objectively and free from the influence of management.
+Instead, with full knowledge of the Management Personnel Committee engages a distinct unit of Grant Thornton LLP provides all other non-Management Personnel Committee onsulting services to Gray, which is primarily related to internal audit services.
+Grant Thornton LLP provides the Management Personnel Committee on its services are performed objectively and free from the influence of management.
 The Management Personnel Committee recommended and approved the provision of these separate services to Gray.